Chekavar (film)

 Chekavar is a 2010 Indian Malayalam-language action thriller film written and directed by Sajeevan.
 It stars Indrajith Sukumaran, Kalabhavan Mani, Samvrutha Sunil, Sarayu and Sreejith Ravi in the lead roles.
 Rahul Raj composed the film's music with lyrics written by Anil Panachooran.
 The film was released on 8 October 2010.
 Indrajith Sukumaran plays the role of a police officer while Kalabhavan Mani plays an underworld don.
 The story progresses as both of them fight each other for their siblings.

 Plot

-CI Kasinathan, leads a happy life with his family in his hometown.
-His life takes a turn when he meets a reformed underworld don Raghavan after his punishment transfer to Kochi to a police station.
-He rescues his younger sister Gauri from Raghavan's younger brother Rocky, a dreaded and terrorising criminal who wants to marry Gowri, as an act of revenge for beating him and his friends when they were molesting the daughter of a constable in his station after he is released from jail.
+SI Kasinathan, leads a happy life with his family in his hometown.
+His life takes a turn when he came across and meets a reformed underworld don and family man Raghavan after his punishment transfer to Kochi.
+He rescues his younger sister Gauri from Raghavan's younger brother Rocky, a dreaded and terrorising criminal who wants to marry Gowri, as an act of revenge for beating him and his friends as they were molesting the daughter of a constable in his station after he is released from jail.
 Raghavan approaches Kasinathan with a proposal to marry off Gowri to Rocky, which can reform Rocky in the same way as Raghavan, but Kasinathan objects strongly.
 But Raghavan is unaware of Rocky's true intentions with the marriage.